How do I dissolve and delete a private limited company?

-The general meeting must first rule that the company is to be dissolved, and a liquidation board should be appointed.
+The general meeting must first rule that the limited company is to be dissolved.
 The general meeting must decide to delete the company when the dissolution period is over.
 This general meeting can only be held once the creditor deadline of six weeks has passed.
 In order for the decision to be valid, the general meeting must support the dissolution and deletion with a majority of at least two thirds, both amongst the votes cast and amongst the share capital represented at the general meeting.

 Notify the Brønnøysund Register Centre of the dissolution

 You must notify the Brønnøysund Register Centre of the decision to dissolve the company by submitting the form entitled 'Coordinated register notification'.
-The minutes from the meeting showing the decision to dissolve, and the election of a liquidation board, must be enclosed with the notification.
-If new members are elected to the liquidation board, these must confirm that they take on the assignment.
+The minutes from the meeting showing the decision to dissolve, must be enclosed with the notification.
+If new members are elected to the board, these must confirm that they take on the assignment.
 They do this by signing the form Coordinated register notification.
-The decision to dissolve the company, and the elected liquidation board is then announced on the Brønnøysund Register Centre´s announcement page.
-Creditors can file their claims against the company to the chair of the liquidation board.
+The decision to dissolve the company is then announced on the Brønnøysund Register Centre´s announcement page.
+Creditors can file their claims against the company to the chairman of board.

 The creditor deadline of six weeks will commence on the date on which the announcement is published.